PrometheusXXV/Steg_PA/README.md

 ## Working Environment:
 Python 3.10

+## Running The Script:
+Downlaod the all Scripts from the src folder and put them in same folder.
-Keep the source files and test files in same folder for easy use.
+Put the test images and audio file in the same folder as src scripts for better running of tool.

 ## Supported File Format:
 For Image: png,jpg